 This current COVID19 public health crisis has our attention and will continue to, while our work supporting those who are grieving and in our care remains a top priority.
 We are doing everything possible to safely maintain accessibility and availability of our staff and volunteers to support our clients’ needs through this time, with careful, special attention to the anxiety and threat of loss that our entire community is currently facing.

 We respect the need for social distancing practices for the safety of our clients, staff, and the entire community.
-All of our employees are sheltering in place and have abided with the local, state, and federal guidelines in addressing this pandemic.
 We have enabled HIPPA compliant online access for our therapists to conduct sessions, and are also able to offer remote group programming via Zoom software, as needed.
 We have reached out to all of our counseling and group participants and are assessing their needs and ability to receive our on-going support through this time, and we are continuing to welcome new therapy clients and requests for peer support groups.

 The wellbeing, safety, and mental health needs of our community are at the heart of our entire mission and programming.
 As long as our staff remains healthy and our organization can serve those specifically affected by this crisis, we are prepared to meet the additional unique and growing needs related to this pandemic through the following programming: